InoryS/COM3D2.VRResolutionSetting.Plugin/README.md

 Using Virtual Desktop to play games but the image is blurry?

-This plugin has been retired, please see the solution below to launch the game using Revive
+This plugin has been retired, please see the solution below to launch the game using Revive and OpenVR, That allow you change resolution by using SteamVR.

 <br>